quartztz/quartztz/README.md

 		return """After having worked with Python during most of my school years, we parted ways due to the lack of static typing.
-I have since fallen in love with Rust, but I have worked a lot in Java, Scala and C/C++."""
+I have since fallen in love with Rust, but I have worked a lot in Java, Scala and C/C++, as well as some web development."""
 ```